 Bernie Sheff holds both Bachelors and Masters of Science in Civil Engineering from Michigan State University.
 He has been a Registered Professional Engineer in the State of Michigan since 1988 and is also registered in the states of Massachusetts, Ohio and Indiana.
 He started his career with STS Consultants (STS) in 1984 as an assistant project engineer.
 He became the VP of the Michigan region for STS and completed his first digestion project as part of a 1 MGD wastewater treatment facility in 1991.
 This facility a large beef abattoir in SW Michigan was one of many projects in the animal processing arena including systems at duck, chicken and hog operations.

 Since early 2000 he has focused on nutrient recovery, sand separation and digestion in the agricultural market, most significantly the dairy industry and the co-digestion of residuals from confined feeding operations and food processing residuals.
-A 3 year board member, in November of 2014 he was elected as Chairman of the Board of the American Biogas Council.
+Bernie is currently serving his fifth term as Chairman of the Board of the American Biogas Council.

 Randy Beck, Waste Management